CodeMonkey-Mike/proud-of-mom-be/README.md

 Continue with step [Initialize databse](#initialize-databse)

-> Warning: if use -auto tag and the user or database already existed, this step will delete those info and we need to initial development data again.
+> Warning: if using -auto tag and the user or database already existed, this step will delete that info and we need to initial development data again.

 2. Manual script set-up with step by step: